DrFaust92/bitbucket-go-client/docs/SnippetsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SnippetsWorkspaceEncodedIdCommentsGet**
-> PaginatedSnippetComments SnippetsWorkspaceEncodedIdCommentsGet(ctx, encodedId, workspace)
+> PaginatedSnippetComments SnippetsWorkspaceEncodedIdCommentsGet(ctx, encodedId, workspace, optional)
 List comments on a snippet

 Used to retrieve a paginated list of all comments for a specific snippet.
 This resource works identical to commit and pull request comments.
 The default sorting is oldest to newest and can be overridden with the `sort` query parameter.